tangly-team/tangly-os/net.tangly.erp.ui/readme.md

    heroku create tangly-erp --region eu
 ```

-The erp application can be access over [tangly-erp](https://tangly-erp.herokuapp.com/erp/).
+The erp application can be accessed over [tangly-erp](https://tangly-erp.herokuapp.com/erp/).
 The git repository is [git](https://git.heroku.com/tangly-erp.git).
 Update the heroku remote in git to point to this heroku git repository.

-The following instructions build the docker image locally and publish it onto the heroku application using heroku commands.
+The following instructions build the docker image locally and publish it into the heroku application using heroku commands.

 ```shell
   heroku login